 Customized for every interest and fitness level

-Discover Patagonia National Park in depth, from its most celebrated highlights to remote corners few ever reach, with access to its full range of landscapes.
-Take on a high-mountain ascent, ride through wind-shaped lenga forests, or kayak on glacier-fed rivers.
+Discover Patagonia National Park in depth, from its most celebrated highlights to remote corners few ever reach.

-Each afternoon, you meet with an Explora guide to decide the next day’s outing, based on what you’re most interested in experiencing, how you’re feeling, and the conditions in the park.
+Each afternoon, you meet with an Explora guide to plan the next day’s exploration — based on your interests, preferred activity level, and the conditions in the park.

 Trained at our School of Guides, our bilingual experts carry a deep understanding of the territories we explore, grounded in geology, ecology, wildlife, and local culture.